sanskritiut/Gemini_POC/README.md

-# OpenAIPOC
+# GeminiPOC

-OpenAI LLM Quickstart
+Gemini LLM Quickstart
-This is a simple Python proof-of-concept (POC) that demonstrates how to authenticate with the OpenAI API using environment variables and make synchronous calls to two different LLM models (gpt-4.1-nano and gpt-4.1-mini) within a single function.
+This is a simple Python proof-of-concept (POC) that demonstrates how to authenticate with the Gemini API using environment variables and make synchronous calls to a LLM model (gemini-2.0-flash)

 Features
-Secure API Key Loading: Loads the OPENAI_API_KEY from a .env file using the python-dotenv library.
+Secure API Key Loading: Loads the GOOGLE_API_KEY from a .env file using the python-dotenv library.

 Simple Function Call: Executes a synchronous API call to the OpenAI Chat Completion endpoint.

 Two-Model Example: Demonstrates chaining two prompts using different models for different tasks:

-A basic calculation (gpt-4.1-nano).

-An IQ question generation (gpt-4.1-mini).
+An IQ question generation (gemini-2.0-flash).

 Setup and Installation
 Follow these steps to set up the project locally.